Independent flow-measurement technical reference Principles · Calibration · Meter selection

 What This Site Is Not

 This site is not a shop.
 Nothing here is for sale, there are no prices, no stock, no ordering, and no quotations.
-We are not affiliated with, endorsed by, or authorised to represent any manufacturer, brand or distributor named on these pages.
+We are not affiliated with, endorsed by, or authorised to represent any flow-meter or water-meter manufacturer, brand or distributor described on these pages.
 Trademarks referenced remain the property of their respective owners and are used only for identification and technical description.
 If you want to purchase a specific instrument, go directly to that manufacturer or an authorised distributor.

 Our Editorial Approach